Best AKG headphones Buying Guide: Welcome to What Hi-fi?'s round-up of the best AKG headphones you can buy in 2021.

-AKG's bumper crop of in-ear, on-ear, wireless and noise-cancelling headphones can be overwhelming.
-A number of them are acoustically impressive – but which is the right pair for you?
+AKG's bumper crop of in-ear, on-ear, wireless and noise-cancelling headphones can be overwhelming for first-time browsers and buyers.
+A number of them are acoustically very impressive – but which is the right pair for you?

 To help you get straight to the good stuff, we've tested a number of AKG headphones and listed our top picks below.
 Each one comes highly recommended – you just need to decide which is best for you.

 Whether you want to splash the cash on deluxe, studio-quality over-ears, or fancy a pair of premium yet portable in-ears, AKG has something to offer.
 Want to block out ambient noise during a busy commute or flight?
+(We'd almost forgotten how noisy those are.)
 Opt for a pair of noise-cancellers and you'll be swathed in solitude.

-These hugely impressive wired headphones are five-time What Hi-Fi?
-Award-winers.
+These hugely impressive wired headphones are six-time What Hi-Fi?
+Award winners.
 Excelling in sound and style, they're blessed with aluminium ear cups, soft leather ear pads and dynamic sound on a grand scale.
 Thrilling levels of detail and near-flawless balance would be enough to set them apart from the competition.
-But factor in the sub-£100 price point, not to mention the portable design, and the Y50s are true show-stoppers.
+But factor in the sub-£100 price point, not to mention the portable design, and the Y50s are true show stoppers.

 Read the full review: AKG Y50

 Scoring highly across all categories, these impressive wireless headphones are durable and stylish.
 They're small enough to squeeze into a pocket, yet sound spacious, rhythmic and detailed.
-A button on the ear cup connects you to your smartphone's voice assistant, and when you slip them off, the Y500s automatically pause music.
+A button on the ear cup connects you to your smartphone's voice assistant, and the Y500s automatically pause music when you slip them off.
 Rich in features, strong on battery life and easy to control, the Y500s are great all-rounders.

 Read the full review: AKG Y500 Wireless